Inductivism: Problem of induction

 In 1945, Bertrand Russell had proposed enumerative induction as an "independent logical principle", one "incapable of being inferred either from experience or from other logical principles, and that without this principle, science is impossible".
 And yet in 1963, Karl Popper declared, "Induction, i.e. inference based on many observations, is a myth.
 It is neither a psychological fact, nor a fact of ordinary life, nor one of scientific procedure".
 Popper's 1972 book Objective Knowledge opens, "I think I have solved a major philosophical problem: the problem of induction".

 Popper's schema of theory evolution is a superficially stepwise but otherwise cyclical process: Problem1 → Tentative Solution → Critical Test → Error Elimination → Problem2.
 The tentative solution is improvised, an imaginative leap unguided by inductive rules, and the resulting universal law is deductive, an entailed consequence of all, included explanatory considerations.
 Popper calls enumerative induction, then, "a kind of optical illusion" that shrouds steps of conjecture and refutation during a problem shift.
 Still, debate continued over the problem of induction, or whether it even poses a problem to science.

-Some have argued that although inductive inference is often obscured by language—as in news reporting that experiments have proved a substance is to be safe—and that enumerative induction ought to be tempered by proper clarification, inductive inference is used liberally in science, that science requires it, and that Popper is obviously wrong.
+Some have argued that although inductive inference is often obscured by language—as in news reporting that experiments have proved a substance is safe—and that enumerative induction ought to be tempered by proper clarification, inductive inference is used liberally in science, that science requires it, and that Popper is obviously wrong.
 There are, more actually, strong arguments on both sides.
 Enumerative induction obviously occurs as a summary conclusion, but its literal operation is unclear, as it may, as Popper explains, reflect deductive inference from an underlying, unstated explanation of the observations.

 In a 1965 paper now classic, Gilbert Harman explains enumerative induction as a masked effect of what C. S. Peirce had termed abduction, that is, inference to the best explanation, or IBE.
 Philosophers of science who espouse scientific realism have usually maintained that IBE is how scientists develop, about the putative mind-independent world, scientific theories approximately true.
 Thus, calling Popper obviously wrong—since scientists use induction in effort to "prove" their theories true—reflects conflicting semantics.
 By now, enumerative induction has been shown to exist, but is found rarely, as in programs of machine learning in artificial intelligence.
 Likewise, machines can be programmed to operate on probabilistic inference of near certainty.
 Yet sheer enumerative induction is overwhelmingly absent from science conducted by humans.
 Although much talked of, IBE proceeds by humans' imaginations and creativity without rules of inference, which IBE's discussants provide nothing resembling.